D4-branes wrapped on a topological disk: Conclusions

 \section{Conclusions}

 Employing the method applied to M5-branes recently by \cite{Bah:2021mzw, Bah:2021hei}, we constructed supersymmetric $AdS_4$ solutions from D4-D8-branes wrapped on a two-dimensional manifold with non-constant curvature.
 We uplifted the solutions to massive type IIA supergravity and calculated the holographic free energy of dual three-dimensional superconformal field theories.
-However, as a function of magnetic charge, $b$, the expression of $r_1(b;g,m)$ of the range of solution, $0\,<\,r\,<r_1$, turns out to be unwieldy and it prevents us from obtaining the holographic free energy in terms of two integers, $N$ and $K$, from flux quantization.

-Therefore, the first natural question would be to obtain a simpler expression of holographic free energy in order to compare with the free energy from field theory calculations.
-For this purpose, the three-dimensional superconformal field theory which is dual to the solution should be identified as well.
+The first natural question would be to identify the three-dimensional superconformal field theory which is dual to the solution and match the free energy calculated from the field theory.

 In this work, we only constructed a class of $AdS_4$ fixed points from D4-D8-branes on a non-constant curvature manifold.
 The holographic RG flow from the $AdS_6$ fixed point dual to 5d superconformal field theories would enable us to understand more details of the solution.